-- 3 How to Buy in Schwab U.S. REIT ETF?
+- How to Invest in Schwab U.S. REIT ETF?

 SCHH’s total net asset value is around $7.8 billion as of February 2023.
 The total net asset (TNA) of the ETF is determined by subtracting all of its liabilities from all of its assets.
 To get the NAV at the market’s start or close on a certain day, the TNA is then divided by the total number of shares outstanding.

 The Dow Jones U.S. Select REIT Index, which is tracked by SCHH, includes companies that meet certain liquidity and size requirements and are engaged in the ownership, management, and development of real estate properties.
 The index is a market-cap-weighted index, which means that larger companies have a greater impact on the index’s performance.
 As of February 2023, the index included 98 holdings, with a total market capitalization of approximately $620 billion.

 The Dow Jones U.S. Select REIT Index, which comprises businesses involved in the ownership, management, and development of real estate holdings and that adhere to specified liquidity and size standards, is what SCHH seeks to track.
 Since the index is market-cap-weighted, the performance of larger firms has a bigger influence on the overall index performance.
 With 98 holdings and a market valuation of over $620 billion as of February 2023.

 Prologis Inc., Crown Castle International Corp., Digital Realty Trust Inc., and American Tower Corp. are among the fund’s top holdings.
 The fund’s top 10 holdings account for almost 37% of its total net asset value.
 The geographic exposure of the fund is mostly concentrated in the United States, with little exposure to international markets.

 The fund’s top holdings by sector are as follows:

 - Residential REITs: 23.47%